CoolCat467/Scanner-Server/README.md

 This program is intended to be used alongside CUPS, but may not be required.

-The web server is hosted on port `3004` when running.
+The web server is hosted on port `3004` on default when running.
+This can be changed in `config.txt`

 **Warning: This program runs commands on your system to talk to `scanimage`.**